a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 ### Adjust the AWS side

-Launch an AWS EC2 based on Amazon Linux 2 AMI.
+Launch an Amazon Linux 2 AMI based EC2.

 #### Make sure your EC2 instance is reachable